To provide you with the best experience, cookies are used on this site. Find out more here.

 Situated at Hookers Point, close to Surf Bay, the long white sand beach to the east of Stanley, the magnificent HMS Glamorgan memorial was unveiled in 2011.
 Although the ship did not sink, lives were lost on the Glamorgan which was badly damaged by…

-20. Add Cape Bougainville to your Itinerary
+13. Add Murrell Farm to your Itinerary

 East Falkland